277

 Alvin: I do care about this stuff.

 Mona: I know.
 I know.
-And I can see a lot of first aid, tending to wounds, roaring engines, sirens.
+And I can see a lot of first aid.
+You’d be tending to wounds.
+Roaring engines, sirens.

 Mona: Playing a role.
 Just not…killing.